msukhare/number_indentification_CNN/README.md

 ![exit_buttom](exemples/exit_button.png)

-* When you use predict button, the prediction is show down draw canvas like this:
+* When you use predict button, the prediction is shown, on the bottom, in draw canvas like this:

 ![prediction](exemples/prediction.png)